Bereketmebrahtu/Bereketmebrahtu/README.md

 Freaky robotic utopia or a perfectly unencumbered world!

-And on that scary note my odd script is done and I am the worst script writer known to men, no pun intended!
+And on that scary note my odd script is done and I am the worst script writer known to man, no pun intended!
 God save us all!
 Let us Code! 😀
 🤞
 - 🔭 I’m currently working on [Execute Program][website]!
 - 🌱 I’m interested in learning frontend and backend  developement with a special interest in JavaScript.